hmZa-Sfyn/Quacko/docs/README.md

 ### Float

-In magpie, float is also treated as an object, so you could call it's methods.
+In quacko, float is also treated as an object, so you could call it's methods.
 Please see below examples:

 ```swift